 Instead of sitting around bored or watching TV, start reading.
-Devices, such as the Amazon Kindle, can give you access to hundreds of thousands of digital books at a low price.
+Devices like the Amazon Kindle can give you access to hundreds of thousands of digital books at a low price.

 When you read, try reading nonfiction on subjects you are curious about.
-If you have always wondered how the stock market works or wanted to know the basics of subjects such as psychology, physics, or economics, now is a great time to read about those subjects.
+If you have always wondered how the stock market works or wanted to know the basics of psychology, physics, or economics, now is a great time to read about those subjects.

-Reading can cure your boredom and increase knowledge.
+Reading can cure your boredom and increase your knowledge.

 6. Listen to Audiobooks

 Audiobooks have literally changed my life, turning moments of mundane activity into opportunities to hear a story, absorb knowledge, or learn a new skill.
 Audiobooks turn the laborious commute or housework into an epic adventure; the benefits of Audiobooks are undeniable.

 Our unique survey of hundreds of audiobook users reveals how they use audiobooks to improve their work, life, and sleep routines.

 I have listened to over 310 audiobooks over the past ten years and personally tested, used, and subscribed to all the Audiobook services in this review.
 View the side-by-side Audiobook Service Comparison Table.